Fire and rescue services

 More information:

-Medical facilities in Romania are below Australian standards.
+Medical facilities are below Australian standards.

 Some medical supplies are limited, particularly outside major cities.

-Treatment can be expensive, and doctors often require payment up-front.
+Doctors often require payment up-front.

 Romania has 3 decompression chambers.
 All are in the port city of Constanta on the Black Sea coast.
+Clinics with hyperbaric equipment can also be found at Bucharest, Oradea and Cluj-Napoca.

 If you become seriously ill or injured, you'll need to be evacuated to a place with better facilities.
-Medical evacuation can be very expensive.

 Penalties for drug offences are severe.
 They can include prison sentences of up to 20 years.